Brownsville, Brooklyn: Residential development

 As of 2008, there were a total of 28,298 housing units in Brownsville.
 Brownsville is dominated by public housing developments of various types, mostly in a small area bounded by Powell Street and Rockaway, Livonia, and Sutter Avenues that is composed of multiple inward-facing developments located on six superblocks.
 The neighborhood contains the most densely concentrated area of public housing in the United States.
 NYCHA owns more housing units in Brownsville than in any other neighborhood, with about one-third of the housing stock (around 10,000 units) in its 18 Brownsville developments, comprising over 100 buildings within 1 mi2.
 In 2013, it was estimated that the housing developments alone contained nearly 21,000 people.
 Many of these buildings were built in the mid-20th-century and are deteriorating as of 2015.
-Some of these NYCHA developments are in the process of being converted into RAD PACT Section 8 Developments, where, as part of a public-private partnership with NYCHA, private developers would take over the developments and provide funding for capital improvements.
+Some of these NYCHA developments have been converted into RAD PACT Section 8 Developments, where, as part of a public-private partnership with NYCHA, private developers would take over the developments and provide funding for capital improvements.
 These conversions include Howard Avenue Houses, Seth Low Houses, Sutter Avenue-Union Houses, Tapscott Street Rehab Houses, Ralph Avenue Houses, 104-14 Tapscott Street Houses, and Lenox Road-Rockaway Parkway Houses.